 As Collins sternly stated in retaliation to Nadler and the House’s egregious overreach, “If you have collusion or if you have evidence, put it on the table.”
 As they have admitted, time and time again, they don’t.
 But they keep looking.

-And that leads to the question, when did America allow the Democrat-controlled House to become the U.S. Department of Justice?We value your comments!
-Please weigh in on our comment section below.
+And that leads to the question, when did America allow the Democrat-controlled House to become the U.S. Department of Justice?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com